 However, men's emotional needs are different from women's.
-As Harvey states, often these needs are opposite, which lead to miscommunications and an under-appreciation of the spouses' efforts.
+As Harley states, often these needs are opposite, which lead to miscommunications and an under-appreciation of the spouse's efforts.
 He also warns that each of these needs cannot be applied to every single man, but should be taken as a general guideline.
 At times, women can share the same needs as men, but they might differ on the priority list as to placement.

 There are five emotional needs of men that lead them to feel they are satisfied in a marriage: